drestauri/artemis-container/README.md

 # artemis-container
 Creating an Artemis container

-# Usage Notes
+# Getting Started
 The dnsname plugin is necessary for container's reference each other by name.
-Check it out at clone it to your container host VM:
+Find it at the link below and clone it to your container host VM:
 ```www.github.com/containers/dnsname```

 Building that plugin also requires golang: